I live near a large outdoor park with plenty of room to run.

 Dogs eyes and ears will be stimulated or they can relax inside with a nice view of birds and squirrels and trees.

 Please know that your loved one will never be alone and will be on a long leash for roaming purposes but not long enough to get close to sidewalks or street.
 Our association requires all dogs outside to be leashed.
-Also, I have no dangerous foliage in the yard although, I do have seasonal flowers and a very small veggie garden which I will not allow them to get into.
+Also, I have no dangerous foliage in the yard although, I do have seasonal flowers which I will not allow them to get into.

 We had 2 cats for 16 years.
 We lost 2 years back and we just lost our other one last winter.
 Both were very hard for us as a family.

 I was raised around smaller dogs.
-We had a poodle, shih tzu/poo and we fostered a collie at one time.
+We had a poodle, shih-poo and we fostered a collie at one time.

 My own family hasn't had a dog yet because we had 2 cats and a fish.
 But right now we have no pets.
 We don't have any intent on getting any new pets to add to our family as of now because losing our cats were too painful.